Rakaneth/rldev-tut-2025/README.md

 ## Week 5 (2025-08-12) Inventory, Items, Targeting

 I have the bones in place for basic attacks and doing damage.
 I will continue to revise the system with equipment and consumables.
 As usual, new code will be in the `week5` branch.

+### 2025-08-13

+Added basic inventory and monster movement.
+Currently working on consumable uses.
+Stat potions will be an important part of progression.